nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 Restructured Text, from which print-quality HTML and PDF documentation are generated using the Sphinx Python application.
 The source code is tested using the Nose Python testing framework to ensure robustness and to allow for easier code maintenance.
-Using IPython, Nipype can be used interactively or in a distributed computing mode.
 Nipype is released frequently to provide users with prompt bug fixes and feature updates, and has a release cycle of every two months.
 Figure 1 shows the component architecture of nipype.
+Nipype can be used interactively from a python prompt as well as an interaction-free workflow mode.

 The interface component provides access to the individual programs and functions from external packages, such as SPM, FSL, and Freesurfer.